-Hi!
-My name is Coire Walker and I am a guitarist and teacher.
-Recently I relocated from Brooklyn, NY, back home to San Diego.
-I have been playing guitar for twenty-five years, and I've been teaching people how to play guitar for twelve.
+My name is Coire Walker and I love teaching guitar.
+There's a certain intimacy, a powerful expressive connection with the guitar--your fingers are always on the strings, connected to the sound you're making; it forces you to be in the moment, to focus, and hopefully, to feel.
+The freedom I've found in playing guitar is unlike anything else, and helping my students find their own personal sense of musical freedom is what teaching guitar is all about for me.
+I have been playing guitar for twenty-five years, and I've been teaching people how to play guitar for thirteen.
 In my approach to teaching I like to balance the technical and creative elements of music to build my students into innovative, self-aware musicians.
 Lessons are low-pressure and fun, and all ages are welcome.

 My music degree is from Musicians Institute in Los Angeles, CA.